-We want to help colleges and universities attract, retain and further train new students from the Latino and under represented communities in our unique multimedia, multicultural, multilingual and overall entrepreneurial journalism practice.
-Over the past 2 decades AL DIA —founded in 1994 by entrepreneurial journalists — has been a place where dozens of young individuals from the Latino and multicultural communities of our nation have found that hard-to-come-by opportunity to have the first experience in the world of news media.
+We want to help colleges and universities attract, retain and further train new students from Latino and other under-represented communities in our unique multimedia, multicultural, multilingual and entrepreneurial journalism practice.
+Over the past two decades AL DIA —founded in 1994 by entrepreneurial journalists — has been a place where dozens of young individuals from Latino and multicultural communities of our nation have found the hard-to-come-by first step in the world of news media.

-This critical experience has enabled them to bolster their careers with many continuing in the mainstream media, sometimes in multimedia departments, or where their multilingual, multicultural skills and overall business savvy have been highly valued.
+This critical experience has enabled them to bolster their careers with many continuing in the mainstream media, sometimes in multimedia departments, and where their multilingual, multicultural skills and overall business savvy is highly valued.

-Alumni of AL DIA can be found today in media business development, in media relations managements, and also in government and corporate communications.
+Alumni of AL DIA can be found today in media business development, media relations management, and also in government and corporate communications.

-The AL DIA Education Foundation was established in 2010 by the staff of AL DIA News that saw an opportunity to offer the company’s unique journalistic and business expertise to help colleges and universities attract, retain and further train new students from the Latino and under represented communities in our unique multimedia, multicultural, multilingual and overall entrepreneurial journalism practice.
+The AL DIA Education Foundation was established in 2010 by the staff of AL DIA News that saw an opportunity to offer the company’s unique journalistic and business expertise to help colleges and universities attract, retain and further train new students from the Latino and other under-represented communities in our unique multimedia, multicultural, multilingual and entrepreneurial journalism practice.

-Through the Foundation we are now taking this effort to the next level, creating a unique ecosystem to continually help Latinos start careers in journalism, new media and also media business management.
+Through the Foundation, we are now taking this effort to the next level, creating a unique ecosystem to continually help Latinos and young professionals of all backgrounds start careers in journalism, new media and media business management.

-We want now to multiply the model in partnership with educational institutions truly interested in working in this common purpose of diversifying the voices in the media by empowering this new generation of diverse graduates to include the American Latino Experience as part of U.S. Journalism in the 21st Century.
+We now want to multiply the model in partnership with educational institutions truly interested in working towards this common purpose of diversifying the voices in the media by empowering this new generation of diverse graduates, and include the American Latino Experience as part of U.S. Journalism in the 21st Century.